bruyo/Control-Flow-in-Shell-Scripting/README.md

 For example of a control flow using the conditional statement - if, elif, else;

+'#!/bin/bash

+read -p "Enter a number: " num

+if [ $num -gt 0 ]; then

+        echo "The number is postive."

+elif [$num -lt 0 ]; then

+        echo "The number is negative."

+else

+        echo "The number is zero."
+fi'

 ![alt text](/Ct1.JPG)

 ## Task

 ### Step 1: Create a file and name it "control_flow.sh"

 ### Step 2: Type the script and run it

 'vim control_flow.sh'

+'#!/bin/bash

+read -p "Enter a number: " num'

 ![alt text](/Ct18.JPG)